On the $P$-vertex problem in Bipartite Graphs: From small to large: bipartite graphs with Property (P)

-Since, $w_1$ and $w_2$ have no neighbors in $S$, connectivity forces $v$ to be adjacent to both of them.
-Moreover, to maintain connectivity of $G$, the vertex $v$ must also be adjacent to at least one vertex in $N(S)$.
-Thus $v$ has at least two pendant neighbors, again, by \thmref{antenna}, $G$ does not have property $(P)$. \end{itemize} In all cases, the failure of Hall's condition implies the presence of a vertex with more than one pendant vertices adjacent to it, which in turn guarantees that $G$ does not have property $(P)$.
+Since $w_1$ and $w_2$ have no neighbors in $S$, the connectivity of $G$ forces $u$ to be adjacent to both $w_1$ and $w_2$.
+Moreover, to maintain connectivity, the vertex $u$ must also be adjacent to at least one vertex in $N(S)$.
+Hence, $u$ is adjacent to more than one pendant vertices and, by \thmref{antenna}, $G$ does not have property (P). \end{itemize} In all cases, the failure of Hall’s condition produces a vertex adjacent to more than one pendant vertex, contradicting the assumption that $G$ has property (P).
+Therefore, $G$ must admit a perfect matching.
+Hence, a connected bipartite graph of order at most $8$ has property (P) if and only if it has a perfect matching. \end{pf} \begin{rem} Let $G$ be a bipartite graph (not necessarily connected). \begin{enumerate}[label=(\roman*)]

+\item If $G$ has a perfect matching, then $G$ has property (P).
+This follows from \thmref{bipartite perfect matching theorem} together with \cite[Lemma~2.1]{Howlader}, since both perfect matchings and property (P) are determined componentwise.

-Therefore, a connected balanced bipartite graph $G$ of order at most $8$ has property $(P)$ if and only if it has a perfect matching. \end{pf}
+\item If $G$ is of the order of at most \(8\), then \(G\) has property (P) if and only if it has a perfect matching.
+Indeed, if \(G\) is connected, the result follows directly from the above theorem.
+Otherwise, we apply the same theorem to each connected component of \(G\). \end{enumerate}

-\begin{thm} Let $G$ be a connected bipartite graph of order $8+2k$ and $G$ has at least $k$ pendant edges.
-Then $G$ has property $(P)$ if and only if $G$ has a perfect matching. \end{thm} \begin{pf} The forward direction is immediate from \thmref{bipartite perfect matching theorem}.
+\end{rem} We now extend the characterization obtained for bipartite graphs of order at most $8$ (\thmref{thm:order8}) to a broader class of bipartite graphs with pendant vertices. \begin{thm} Let $G$ be a bipartite graph of order $8+2k \ (k \ge 0)$ with at least $k$ pendant vertices.
+Then $G$ has property (P) if and only if $G$ has a perfect matching. \end{thm} \begin{pf} If $G$ has a perfect matching, then by \remref{rem:order8-general} (i) it follows that $G$ has property (P).